Gary-XC/Journey-to-AI-Mastery/README.md

 # Journey-to-Pytorch-Mastery
 The documentation of the struggles and challenges of an aspiring AI developer's journey to master a key library for deep learning.
-And to eventually understand deep neural networks, and eventually use that knowledge to implement deep learning and machine learning for my projects and products
+And to eventually understand deep neural networks and use that knowledge to implement deep learning and machine learning for my projects and products.

 Timeline: